Lange-ale/Calcolatrice/README.md

 # Calcolatrice
-created by Alessio Langellotti with python, inspired by PyMike
+created by Alessio Langellotti with python, inspired by pymike00